jb74cc/rshiny_dashboard_project/README.md

 across the platform.
 <br> (https://www.opendata.nhs.scot/about)
 <br>
-All NHSScotland organisations can use this platform to publish and share their open datasets that meet the requirements set out in the Scottish Government Open Data Strategy (2015).
+All NHS Scotland organisations can use this platform to publish and share their open datasets that meet the requirements set out in the Scottish Government Open Data Strategy (2015).
 <br>